iloveneurons/odin-landing/README.md

 This is a landing page for a hypothetical Japan travel agency.
 By completing this project, I practiced basic HTML and CSS skills, specifically how to align elements of the page to my liking using Flexbox.
+I will come back to this project in the near future to fix some of the Flexbox components that are not working how I would like when I understand it a bit better.

 Photo credits:
 Logo: Fernando Lavin (https://unsplash.com/@filmlav) on Unsplash